Pronunciation of 'Spirometer'

 English (United States)

-A medical device used to measure the volume of air inhaled and exhaled by the lungs.
+A medical instrument used to measure the volume of air inhaled and exhaled by the lungs.